OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/OGM-Lionsberg MoU.md

 Taken together, these maps will let us and others look across the different domains of action, identify focal points, see who is doing what already and then convene working groups around them.
 Twelve months in, OGM will know who is part of our initial network, what resources we have at hand, and the major levers for action for our work.
 We will also have an approximate 10-30 year plan that gets us all to flourishing.

-We will be asking organizations to back our Sprints for 6 months at a time so we hit these goals.
+We will be asking organizations to back our Sprints for six months at a time so we hit these goals.

 ### Timing and Coordination